Systematic and Historical Theology (MLitt) 2017 entry

 If you started this programme in 2016, you can find information about 2016 entry on the 2016 Systematic and Historical Theology MLitt page.
 Information about all programmes from previous years of entry can be found in our archive.

 The MLitt in Systematic and Historical Theology is a one-year taught programme run by the School of Divinity.

-The programme comprises 120 credits from taught modules held over two semesters, featuring both lectures and discussions.
+The programme comprises two semesters of taught modules, featuring both lectures and discussions, and a 15,000-word dissertation.
 Modules are assessed by a combination of essays and examination.
 Class sizes in the School of Divinity typically range from 6 to 12 students.